adamedx/adamedx.github.io/_posts/2019-11-15-Refactoring-Breaking-Up-Code-Is-Hard-To-Do.md

 * September (end): Refactor complete -- released new versions of *AutoGraphPS* and *AutoGraphPS-SDK*, both based on the refactored *ScriptClass*.
 It works!
 * October: Ok, now I can finally get started on that big feature I wanted to add back in March...

-**Total refactor time:** ~ 6 months.
+**Total refactor time: ~ 6 months**

-And yes, you read that correctly: the feature that originally triggered this 6 month journey is *still* not yet implemented!
+And yes, you read that correctly: the feature that originally triggered this half-year journey is *still* not yet implemented!

 ## Was it worth it?